Rhode Island Lighthouse History

 Light Characteristic: Lighthouse: Fixed White (1906)

-Skeleton tower: Flashing Green every 3 seconds (1927 - 1930)
+Light Characteristic: Skeleton Tower: Flashing Green every 3 seconds (1927 - 1934)

-None (2005)
+Light Characteristic: None (2005)

 Range: Lighthouse: 11 miles (1906)

-Skeleton tower: 9 miles (1927 - 1930)
+Range: Skeleton Tower: 9 miles (1927 - 1934)

-None (2005)
+Range: None (2005)

-In 1853 a petition was sent to the Lighthouse Board requesting that a government lighthouse be built at Bristol Ferry, a narrow strait that connects Mount Hope Bay and Narragansett Bay.
-The Old Colony Steamboat Company maintained a wooden light tower to aid its ships through the strait, but it was weak and unreliable.
+In 1853 a petition was sent to the Lighthouse Board requesting that a government lighthouse be built at Bristol Ferry to replaced the one run by The Old Colony Steamboat Company.
 One of its signers, William Brown, Master of the Steamer Bay State, felt so strong about the need for a government light that he wrote a letter to the Lighthouse Board.
-In it he stated, "There is probably no locality in the country, certainly none within my knowledge, where a lighthouse is so needed."
-Within months of receiving his letter, Congress appropriated $1,500 build the lighthouse.
+In it he stated, "There is probably no locality in the country, certainly none within my knowledge, where a lighthouse is so much needed."
+Within months of receiving his letter, Congress appropriated $1,500 to build the lighthouse.

 An inspection in 1916 found the wooden lantern to be in such bad condition that it had to be replaced.
 An iron lantern, from the discontinued Rondout light in New York, replaced it.